raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_9.md

 ## Logging

-The second tool we have in our bulletproofing toolbox is the `logzero` library.
+The second tool we have in our toolbox is the `logzero` library.
+If your experiment data came back with lots of missing data and no explanation, you wouldn't be able to find out what happened.
 The `logzero` Python library makes it easy to make notes about what's going on in your program.
-If you got back your experiment data only to find lots of missing data with no explanation, you wouldn't be able to find out what happened.
-Instead, you can log as much information about what happens in your program.
-Log every loop iteration, log every time an important function is called, and if you have conditionals in your program, log which route the program went (`if` or `else`).
+You can log as much information about what happens in your program — every loop iteration, every time an important function is called — and if you have conditionals in your program, `logzero` will log which route the program went (`if` or `else`).

 Here's a basic example of how logzero can be used to keep track of loop iterations: